milchmolch/Python_Tutorial/Python_Tutorial_SW.md

 Watch the Repetition on Slicing [video](http://software-carpentry.org/v4/python/slice.html) (Access of lists, strings, tuples)

-## Writing scripts
+## Some tips how to write scripts

 1. Write the simplest version of code
 2. Refactor (remove duplication, reorganize the code)
 3. If speed or memory are an issue: Optimize only at this point

-Test with simple (simplified) made-up input file
+Test the script with simple (simplified) made-up input file